Project Sashiko Autumn Leaves Wool Quilt

 Skill Level: Beginner

-Transform richly colored wool, into a beautiful and warm autumn lap quilt.
+Transform richly colored wool into a beautiful and warm autumn lap quilt that can anyone would love on a chilly fall day.
 Use the Baby Lock Sashiko Machine to achieve the look of hand quilting.
+Download printable instructions.

 Begin by first felting the black wool fabric.

 This can be done in the washing machine by using the heavy duty setting and hot water in the wash cycle and cold water in the rinse cycle.